tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 * Select `TWICE` (Theft Warning ICE)
 * Select `F4`: Programming
 * Select `Spare Part Programming`
 * Message appears: `Alarm System Check.
-Tech 2 will check Siren, Glass Break Sensor and Tilt Sensor presence in the car.
+Tech2 will check Siren, Glass Break Sensor and Tilt Sensor presence in the car.
 Follow the instructions on the screen.
 Note!
-If any Sensor or the Siren is disconnected, Tech 2 is not able to detect it.`
+If any Sensor or the Siren is disconnected, Tech2 is not able to detect it.`
 * Select `OK`
 * Message appears: `To proceed it is needed to have at least 1 remote learned to the car.
 To do: Press OK to proceed.`
 * Press `Exit` if no learned remote is available.